deepak-sharma-ta/mle-training/README.md

 The following techniques have been used:

  - Linear regression
- - Decision Tree
+ - Decision Tree Regressor
- - Random Forest
+ - Random Forest Regressor

 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
- - Multiple sampling techinuqies are evaluated.
+ - Multiple sampling techniques are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is (root) mean squared error, MAE.

+## To setup the environment:

 ## To execute the script
 -> conda env create -f linux_cpu_py310.yml <br>